IM-Deane/face-recognition-brain/README.md

 1. Clone this repo
 2. From the root directory, run `cd smart-brain-api/ && npm install`
 3. Run `npm start`
-4. Then in another terminal, run `cd ../client && npm install`
+4. Then in another terminal, run `cd client && npm install`
 5. Finally, run `npm start`
-6. To use this app, you must add your own API key in the `src/App.js` file to connect to Clarifai.
+6. Note: To use this app, you must add your own API key in the `smart-brain-api/controllers/user.controllers.js` file to connect to Clarifai.
+It's also advised that you store this key in an environmental variable.

 You can grab Clarifai API key [here](https://www.clarifai.com/)